smakela13/smakela13/README.md

 ### Hi there 👋

 I'm a Software Engineer who enjoys Frontend and Full-Stack development.
-Received a certificate in Full Stack Web Development from the University of North Carolina at Chapel Hill.
+Received a certificate in Full-Stack Web Development from the University of North Carolina at Chapel Hill.
 My passion for learning helps my skills grow each day.

 Technical skills include JavaScript ES6+, React.js, Node.js, Express.js, Java, SQL, MongoDB, HTML5, CSS3, REST API, Python, Unix, and Git.